PhD Exams: Requirements and Philosophy

 The Process for completing the concentration exam is as follows:

-6. The student submits both parts of the concentration exam (portfolio, and literature review essay and bibliography) to the guidance committee chair and to the graduate secretary.
+3. When the review essay and annotated bibliography are completed, the student submits both parts of the concentration exam (portfolio, and literature review essay plus annotated bibliography) to the guidance committee chair and to the graduate secretary.

 4. Two weeks after the exam is submitted, the guidance committee submits to the student a written evaluation of the exam.
 See Section 5.0 of this handbook for details on how the PhD concentration exam is evaluated.

 5. The guidance committee chair completes and signs the appropriate section of the Examination Record form.